 Contact – rlynch@ddt-deaf.org.uk

-The Children’s Air Ambulance is changing the face of paediatric care through the high speed transfers of critically ill babies and children from one hospital to another for specialist care.
+The National Children’s Air Ambulance is changing the face of paediatric care through the high speed transfers of critically ill babies and children from one hospital to another for specialist care.

 We are the first and only dedicated neonatal and paediatric helicopter emergency transfer service in the country.
 The bespoke, specialist equipment on-board the helicopter provides a flying intensive care unit for children.
 When a child is too sick to fly, we fly a specialist team to them.
 With flight times commonly around four times quicker than a transfer by road, in many cases, the time saved means a life saved.